 Traffic Counts data includes average daily traffic volume, current and previous count type, and cross street direction and distance.

-The data are available in Business Analyst and Community Analyst products as well as Living Atlas maps and layers.
+The data is available in ArcGIS Business Analyst and ArcGIS Community Analyst products as well as ArcGIS Living Atlas of the World maps and layers.

 Traffic Counts data